- Experience warriors (1 Chron. 12:2)

 It’s the 13th day of the month which means we all should be reading and studying chapter 13 of Proverbs.

-Today I will use verses 5, 6 for my foundational verse which states, “The godly hate lies; the wicked cause shame and disgrace.
+Today I will use verses 5 and 6 for my foundational verse which states, “The godly hate lies; the wicked cause shame and disgrace.
 Godliness guards the path of the blameless, but the evil are misled by sin.”

 That’s finding on your new job that your name is written on the door in chalk–and there’s a wet sponge hanging next to it.